Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To verify that an admin can access the Dashboard with Places, Accounts, Gates, Feedback, and AI Status tabs visible.

+**Preconditions:**
+- Admin user account exists and is authenticated
+- Dashboard page is accessible
+- Admin role has full access permissions
+- All admin tabs are configured and available

 **Actions:**
 - Step 1: Sign in as an admin user
 - Step 2: Navigate to Dashboard page